leoregner/object-recongition/README.md

-# Dependencies, Libraries & Frameworks
-This project uses the following third party software:

-*  TODO - list all third party software, there licenses and successfully tested version numbers

 # Start Using Docker
-Using [Docker](https://www.docker.com/), the dependencies are installed automatically.
+Using [Docker](https://www.docker.com/), all required dependencies are installed automatically.
-All process tasks are deployed as web services in separate Docker containers and can be addressed through a central proxy service.
+All process tasks are deployed as web services in separate Docker containers and can be accessed through the published ports.

 ```bash
 docker-compose up -d --build